FacebookLinkedInTwitterEmail

 You can find nurse anesthetists in every facility that administers anesthesia, including hospitals, surgical centers, dentist offices, and plastic surgery clinics.
 While their scope of practice stays the same in each setting, some states require CRNAs to work under the supervision of a physician, such as an anesthesiologist.
 This creates employment challenges, especially in locations where physicians are limited.
 For example, CRNAs are the sole anesthesia providers in the vast majority of rural locations.

 While nursing and physician shortages can reduce access to proper care in some places, it also increases nurse anesthetist salaries and demand.
-The Bureau of Labor Statistics (BLS) projects 38% growth for nurse anesthetists between 2022 and 2032, making it one of the most in-demand jobs in the nation.
-The BLS also lists a high median annual salary of $203,090 in May 2022.
+The Bureau of Labor Statistics (BLS) projects 9% growth for nurse anesthetists between 2022 and 2032, giving CRNAs faster than average job growth.
+The BLS also lists a high median annual salary of $212,650 in May 2023.

 Frequently Asked Questions About Becoming a CRNA